ibm-cloud-docs/activity-tracker/streaming-manage-api.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing streaming by using the API
+# Managing streaming to an {{site.data.keyword.messagehub}} instance by using the API
 {: #streaming-manage-api}